mpds-io/aiida-mpds-monitor/README.md

 Options:

     `--dry-run`: Dry-run mode — scans nodes and logs actions but does not send webhooks or mark nodes.
-    `--no-marks`: Run and send webhooks, but do not mark processed workflows.
+    `--no-commit`: Run and send webhooks, but do not mark processed workflows.
 For recovery or one-off runs.

-⚠️ `--dry-run` and `--no-marks` are mutually exclusive - `--dry-run` takes precedence.
+⚠️ `--dry-run` and `--no-commit` are mutually exclusive - `--dry-run` takes precedence.

 3. Manually submit results for a parent workflow:
 Useful for backfilling or debugging: